-A2SERVER lets you use a Raspberry Pi as a file server, and network boot host, for Apple IIgs and enhanced IIe computers.
-It has been designed to be as easy to set up and use as possible, and it's free.
+A2SERVER lets you use a Raspberry Pi, or almost any other computer, to serve files to Apple IIgs and enhanced IIe computers on your network.
+You'll also be able to boot into GS/OS or ProDOS 8 directly from tne network (no drives needed).
+A2SERVER has been designed to be as easy to set up and use as possible, and it's free.

 A2SERVER is based on open-source software, primarily Netatalk 2.2.4, with many utilities and enhancements to make everything as easy as possible.